YasserGalal20/wanis-elderly-care-robot/docs/design-notes.md

 ## Why the compute is split across two machines

-The perception stack runs YOLO11 segmentation plus an OSNet ReID embedding on every tracked person, every frame.
+The perception stack runs YOLO segmentation plus an OSNet ReID embedding on every tracked person, every frame.
 That does not run in real time on a Raspberry Pi.

 But the safety layer *must* keep running even when Wi-Fi drops.
 So the rule is: **anything that can stop the wheels lives on the robot.** The Pi runs sensor drivers, `ros2_control` and the safety guard.
 The laptop runs perception, Nav2 and the assistant.
 If the network dies, the robot stops safely instead of continuing on a stale command.